akobbs/algorithms/src/hashtable/README.md

 the slot from the _key_.
 The hash function reduces the range of array indices and hence the size of the array.

+Hashing is a classic example of a time-space tradeoff.
+If there were no memory limitation, then we could do any search with only one memory access by simply using the key as an index in a huge array.
+On the other hand, if there were no time limitation, then we can get by with only a minimum amount of memory by using sequential search in an unordered array.
+Hashing provides a way to use a reasonable amount of both memory and time.

 Two keys could have the same hash value and hence index (slot) in the hash table.
 Such situation is called a **collision**.

-Search using hash table is O(1) for the average-case time Search using direct addressing is O(1) for the worst-case time
+- Search using hash table is O(1) for the average-case time
+- Search using direct addressing is O(1) for the worst-case time

 ##### How To Resolve collisions?